Knulpinette/42_03_minishell/README.md

 # Minishell
 Write a simple version of a shell.

-## TO DO LIST

-Ophélie
-* Figure out delimiters and heredoc -> [Bash Manual Section](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Redirections)
-* Help on multiple pipe system

-Sara
-* Handle the signals
-* Have a working history
-* Do the executor / multipipe system

 ## Parsing

 Analyse the text and divide it into categories and sub-categories.